-Table-5.10.6-1: Key Performance Indicator (KPI) for mobile metaverse health care

-Editor's Note: The KPIs in the table above are FFS.

 5.11 Use case of IMS-based 3D Avatar Communication

 5.11.1 Description

 This use case identifies two fundamental scenarios and one sub-scenario for 3D Avatar Communication by means of the IMS.
 The intention of the proposal is to fully specify this system in 3GPP, to provide a standard for a new form of media to be used in telecommunication by mobile users.
 In the terminology of this use case, the avatar is a digital representation of a user, and this digital representation is exchanged (with other media, notably audio), with one or more users as mobile metaverse media.